Young Champions of Craftsmanship

 In the course of my research, I also stumbled on a gusty woman in Minnesota named Angela Robins, whose passion is wood turning and boat building.
 Now a fellow and a teacher at the North House Folk School, Angela is one of those up and coming artisans already exhibiting the talent, patience, and commitment that mastery requires.
-As such, she is the first profile in a new, ongoing series that Craftsmanship Quarterly will publish from time to time, called Craftsmanship’s Young Turks.
+As such, she is the first profile in a new, ongoing series that Craftsmanship Magazine will publish from time to time, called Craftsmanship’s Young Turks.

 What follows are our stories about each of these three artisan stand-outs.
 (Angela is profiled separately in our sidebar column.)

 A few weeks before she was scheduled to spend two weeks in rural Massachussetts, developing her art skills on a 50-acre spread called “Snow Farm: The New England Craft Program,” Maria Zamudio, age 17, was playing tennis and fell backwards.
 She put her hand out to stop her fall, and broke her wrist.
 Her right wrist.